-- Modernized the Careers web page to better showcase a commitment to building an environment that celebrates diversity and fosters inclusion. - Enhanced the employment posting template to better feature the college's commitment to diversity and inclusion. - Re-imagined the annual Employee Welcome Back Event to focus on fostering meaningful connection, collaboration and belonging. - 4.
-Establish diverse selection committees for all excluded employee interviews, with an eye toward expanding this to non-excluded employees as we develop a more diverse workforce.
+- Modernized the Careers web page to better showcase a commitment to building an environment that celebrates diversity and fosters inclusion. - Enhanced the employment posting template to better feature the college's commitment to diversity and inclusion. - Re-imagined the annual Employee Welcome Back Event to focus on fostering meaningful connection, collaboration and belonging. - Establish diverse selection committees for all excluded employee interviews, with an eye toward expanding this to non-excluded employees as we develop a more diverse workforce.
+Achieved

-- Implemented diverse hiring panels for all excluded positions through collaboration with the EDI Committee. - 5.
-Improve the orientation and mentorship of new instructors across the college to continue to create a supported network of instructors and staff who feel valued and engaged.
-AchievedInitiatives: - by HR and provided with an onboarding package.
+- Implemented diverse hiring panels for all excluded positions through collaboration with the EDI Committee. - Improve the orientation and mentorship of new instructors across the college to continue to create a supported network of instructors and staff who feel valued and engaged.
+Achieved Initiatives: - Implemented new onboarding procedures wherein all new hires are personally welcomed by HR and provided with an onboarding package.
 Within the first few weeks of employment, new hires are invited to attend an HR-led session to learn more about the college.
 This also serves as a check-in, to ensure the employee is fully supported in their new role.